conjurer-rich/conjurer-web/_pages/insights/mini-books/mini-books.md

 ## In the Meantime...

-While you wait, why not check out our [Articles](/insights/articles/) or learn about our **[Sense It, Share It, Solve It](/sense-share-solve/)** framework?
+While you wait, why not check out our [Articles](/insights/articles/) or learn about our **[Sense It, Share It, Solve It](/sense-share-solve/)** approach?
 You’ll find plenty of great content to keep you inspired and informed.

 ---